pacificclimate/pycds/docs/bookmarks.md

 	- However, that is not true if we allow bookmarking of non-latest states, which is probably going to be needed.
 We already have history, and we won't always anticipate future needs.
 Hmmm.
 	- Alternative ordering for bookmarks: In the order they occur according to the history table id, that is in history table temporal order.
 These should be consistent across all history tables; verify this thinking.

-## History tuples, historical subsets, and their validity

-Our goal here is to check whether a given tuple of history id's is valid, i.e., does it represent a real point in time of the history collections.
-This will be useful when attempting to define a bookmark association after the fact.

-**Historical subset**: A history tuple defines a subset of the history, namely all those history records in each history table that occur at or before the corresponding history id in the tuple.
-Under the assumption (see above) that the temporal order of history records is the same as the history id order, "at or before"  means that history id is less than or equal to the history id in the tuple.

-**Validity**: A historical subset is valid if and only if it exhibits referential integrity.
-That is, all references by a history record in that subset to another history record must also be found in the subset.
-Otherwise (i.e., when there is a violation of referential integrity within the subset) the historical subset is not valid.

-A history tuple is valid if and only if it implies a valid database historical subset.

-**Algorithms for checking tuple validity**: Given this definition, algorithms for checking tuple validity are straightforward:

-1. The naive algorithm checks every reference in any given subset for presence in the referenced collection historical subset.
-But this is a huge number of records in most cases.
-2. A less naive and much faster algorithm relies on the assumption that every actually occurring historical state of the database was valid (quite a reasonable assumption!), and therefore that history tables reflect that.
-This assumption allows us to check only that reference history id's are less than or equal to the corresponding collection history id in the tuple.

-**Uses**:

-1. Creating a (valid) bookmark association post hoc.
-2. It is possible that a history tuple may be presented for checkout (see below) that is not known to be valid.
-3. It is also possible that a single point of a single collection may be presented and we wish to construct a valid database historical state from it.
-Validity criteria tell us to do this.

 ## History operations

 We'll need a small handful of operations related directly to history records.
 These form the foundation for bookmark operations.